 - Browser Stack

 - Perfecto Mobile

 There are also a few mobile emulators that will help you to check your site’s mobile readiness.
 A few of the mobile emulators are listed below

 - Opera Mini Simulator

-Delivering a fast and consistent site across mobile devices has become more important these days.
-There is no magic to improve the mobile performance but there are few techniques which the site owners can practice to leverage the mobile web service performance.
+Delivering a fast and consistent site across mobile devices has become more critical.
+There is no magic to improve mobile performance, but there are a few techniques that the site owners can practice to leverage the mobile web service performance.

 - Make the load time less than 4 seconds

-By following the above-mentioned tips in the article, you can improve your mobile web service performance and thus offer a great experience to your users.
+By following the tips mentioned above in the article, you can improve your mobile web service performance and thus offer a great experience to your users.

 Start with your mobile site today and grow your business to great heights.